micrology/prsm/doc/help/docs/Files.md

 ### Image file

 You can save a high resolution (8192 x 8192 pixels) image of the map as a **Portable Network Graphics** (.png) file.
-The image will show the whole map.
+If no factors or links are selected, the image will show the whole map.
 Here is an example of an image of a large map.

 <img src={require("/static/images/imageexample.jpg").default} width="600"/>